o11y-weekly/o11y-weekly.github.io/2024-02-28_OpenTelemetry_Looks_Good_To_Me_dotnet/README.md

 This post has been adapted for dotnet from the [previous java post](../2024-01-31_OpenTelemetry_Looks_Good_To_Me/README.md).
 A new dashboard is available for specific dotnet instrumentation: [OpenTelemetry dotnet webapi](https://grafana.com/grafana/dashboards/20568-opentelemetry-dotnet-webapi/).

+OpenTelemetry Collector Contrib configuration is the same as java since, both java and dotnet are using the same OTLP specification.
+This is a good things for SRE supporting multiple stacks and languages since the gateway configuration is common.

 ## Disclaimer
 ⚠️This demo is not a grafana labs production ready demo and used as local dev hands on and demo only.